zamazan4ik/awesome-pgo/article/article.md

 ### Dart

 [Dart](https://dart.dev/) does [not](https://github.com/dart-lang/sdk/issues/53855) support PGO in AoT compilation mode (via `dart2native`).
 I have no idea when it will be implemented.
 If you are interested in this feature - please ping Dart dev team and somehow vote for the feature.
 By the way, DartVM itself (which is written in C++) also is [not](https://github.com/dart-lang/sdk/issues/53856) PGO-optimized in the upstream builds.
+Quite funny to see not implemented PGO in the Google products since Google is the largest PGO user in the world AFAIK.
+As we see, different parts of Google thinks a bit differently about performance optimization ;)

 ### Nim

-TODO: has no support https://github.com/nim-lang/RFCs/issues/130
+There [was](https://github.com/nim-lang/RFCs/issues/130) a discussion about implementing PGO to Nim.
+Unfortunately, the RFC was closed due to some implementation concerns from developers perspective.
+I don't have enough experience with Nim or Nim compiler so cannot discuss it deeper here.
+If you are interested in increasing performace in the Nim ecosystem - you can try to raise the PGO enablement question once again in the Nim community.

 ### Pascal